paralax/ColossalOpera/intermediate/digit_tower.md

 # Output Description

-Your program should emit the maximal hieght of the tower you calculated and draw it, as well.
+Your program should emit the maximal height of the tower you calculated and draw it, as well.
 Example:

     1 2 3 4 5 -> 5
     1